Radu-Stroe/spotify_pipeline/README.md

 ---

 ### **2️⃣ Configure Kestra Web Interface**
-Once Kestra is running at **http://localhost:8080/**(or external IP:8080), follow these steps to set up credentials and create the ingestion flow:
+Once Kestra is running at **http://localhost:8080/** (or external IP:8080), follow these steps to set up credentials and create the ingestion flow:

 #### **Step 1: Add Kaggle and GCP Credentials to KV Store**
 Kestra requires credentials to interact with Kaggle and Google Cloud.
 Add them securely to the **Kestra KV Store**:

-1. Navigate to **http://localhost:8080/**(or external IP:8080)
+1. Navigate to **http://localhost:8080/** (or external IP:8080)
 2. Go to **Namespaces → spotify_pipeline → KV Store**
 3. Add the following entries:
    - **Key:** `KAGGLE_JSON` → Paste the content of your `kaggle.json` file.